gokhandemirhan/personal-site/content/posts/2022-01-03-i-created-a-blog-post-from-a-photo-here-is-how.md

 yarn add express cors multer
 ```

-On a new index.js file, add the following for a simplest endpoint to receive and save a file.
-Don't forget to create `public` directory on your project as this is the path the files gonna be saved.
+On a new index.js file, add the following for the simplest endpoint to receive and save a file.
+Don't forget to create a `public` directory on your project as this is the path the files gonna be saved.

 ```js{6,7:15,20}
 const express = require('express');